sudarshan2401/tp/docs/UserGuide.md

 <br>

 5. Type the command in the command box and press `Enter` to execute it. eg. typing `help` and `Enter` again will open the help window.<br>
-   Some example commands you can try:
+   Below are some sample commands you could try:
    - `list` : Lists all classes.
    - `view /c 1` : Shows the class information and all students of the first class in the class list.
    - `add /c CS2103T` : Adds a class named "CS2103T" to the list of classes.
    - `add /s John /c 1` : Adds a student named "John" to the first class in the class list.
    - `remove /c 1` : Removes the first class in the class list.
    - `exit` : Exits the app.
-6. Refer to the [Features](#features) for more details of each command.
+6. Refer to the [Features](#features) for more details about each command.

 ---